CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 If you are external: Use the key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
 Remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercise steps.
 <br>
-You will use the user name 'centos' with no password to SSH into the Launch Pad EC2 instance,
+You will use the user name '**centos**' with no password to SSH into the Launch Pad EC2 instance,
 <br><br>

 ***For Mac Users:***